Der kleine Vampir – Neue Abenteuer: Episodes

 It is Anna's birthday and she invites Anton for a party in the church.
-There, they are surprised by Stöberman who can grab Anton.
-Anna escapes.
-Anton persuades Stöbermann he is hiding for a dark vampire and is now scared to go to the farm alone.
+There, they are surprised by Stöberman who catches Anton, while Anna escapes.
+Anton persuades Stöbermann that he is hiding for a dark vampire and is now scared to go to the farm alone.
 Stöbermann takes Anton to the farm and interrogates him about the vampire's presence.
 Meanwhile, aunt Dorothee arrives in Ottenbüttel and hides in same windmill.
 Some days later, it turns out the vampire described by Anton does exist.
 It seems to be Ludwig der Fürchterliche, the father of Anna and Rüdiger, also hiding in the windmill.
 Ludwig and Anna go to the church where he plays the organ for her.
 Stöbermann discovers this event and asks Anton to become his assistance as a vampire hunter.
 After sunset, farmer Hering invites Stöbermann, Helga and Robert for a drink.
 Helga sees a big bat in the sky, but soon realizes this might be a vampire.